Sept. 30, 2025 - Freedomain Radio - Stefan Molyneux

 Okay.

-And how how long would you say that you guys went before you just went to hang out at the pool?
+And how long would you say that you guys went before you just went to hang out at the pool?

-Uh at the pond, sorry.
+At the pond, sorry.

 At the pond?

-Pretend that we didn't even you know go to church, we just left for an hour and came back.
+We just left for an hour and came back.

-And I mean, did your parents ever indicate that they did know you were skipping?
+And, I mean, did your parents ever indicate that they did know you were skipping?

-Uh once in a while.
+Once in a while.

-Then what would they say?
+And what would they say?

-Um another kind of chuckle a little bit.
+My mother would kind of chuckle a little bit.

 And did you ever have a conversation about this with your parents?